-Introduction to the visual arts which explores the elements of art and principles of design and focuses on creativity, idea development, formal criticism and the understanding of visual language.
+Introduction to the visual arts which explores the elements of art and principles of 2-D design while focusing on creativity, idea development, formal criticism, and the understanding of visual language.
+Through the use of various media, tools, materials, and processes, emphasis will be placed on comprehending contemporary art, non-literal visual problem solving and presentation.
 Additional fee required.
 Goal 2A